HL7NZ/nzbase/input/pagecontent/index.md

 ### Support

 Contains links to the main FHIR specification, as well downloads for the full IG or the artifacts defined in the guide (Extension Definitions, ValueSets and CodeSystems.)

-### Terminology Audit.

-This is a working page during development of the guide and will be removed when published.

 If you would like to make any feedback on this Implementation Guide, email admin@hl7.org.nz